Maikel Garcia Player Props: Royals vs. Nationals

-The Kansas City Royals, including Maikel Garcia (batting .294 in his past 10 games, with three doubles, four walks and two RBI), battle starting pitcher Patrick Corbin and the Washington Nationals at Kauffman Stadium, Friday at 8:10 PM ET.
+On Saturday, Maikel Garcia (hitting .343 in his past 10 games) and the Kansas City Royals play the Washington Nationals, whose starting pitcher will be Josiah Gray.
+First pitch is at 4:10 PM ET.

-He racked up two hits (going 2-for-3 with a double) in his most recent game against the Tigers.
+He racked up two hits (going 2-for-5 with a double and an RBI) in his most recent game against the Nationals.

 Maikel Garcia Game Info & Props vs. the Nationals